intjelic/python-sfml/doc/sphinx/source/documentation.rst

 translation from the original SFML2's documentation.

 .. warning ::
-   The online doc will always be more up-to-date, with mistakes corrected, you can consult it at any time: http://openhelbreath.net/python-sfml2
+   The online doc will always be more up-to-date, with corrections, you can consult it at any time: http://openhelbreath.net/python-sfml2